-Our mission is to provide safe, reliable, and economic electric service.
-One fallen tree can cut power to an entire neighborhood.
-That’s why we work hard to keep our power lines and poles clear and in good condition.
+Our mission is to provide safe, reliable, and economical electric service to our customers.
+One fallen tree can cut power to an entire neighborhood, which is why we work hard to keep our power lines and poles clear and in good condition.

 The links below will provide you with helpful information about what you and Dominion can do to maintain reliable electric service.

 As your electric, provider, our mission is to ensure that you have safe, reliable, and economical power at all times, which is why we work hard to keep the area around power lines and poles clear of trees and plants.

 Trees and limbs are the leading cause of power outages.
 One fallen tree or limb can knock out power to an entire neighborhood.
 That’s why we must manage the trees and vegetation that grow near our lines.
 This involves pruning and removing trees along our lines on a scheduled cycle.

 Additionally, Dominion works with regulators regarding vegetation management.
 Dominion is regulated by the State Corporation Commission in Virginia and by the North Carolina Utilities Commission in North Carolina.
 They have guidelines related to managing vegetation and trees near our lines.

 When in doubt, give us a call.
 For your safety, you should never attempt to trim any plants or trees that are touching or growing near power lines.
 If you wish to trim trees or limbs that are near a line or may contact a power line when trimmed, call us at 1-866-DOM-HELP (1-866-366-4357).